stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 #import "@preview/abbr:0.2.3"
 === Backend

-*Technologies*

-The backend was implemented in Java, a mature and type-safe language widely adopted in enterprise-grade applications due to its performance, robust tooling ecosystem, and long-term support.
+The backend was implemented in Java, a type-safe language.
 To accelerate development and reduce boilerplate code, we adopted the Spring Boot framework, which offers a convention-over-configuration paradigm and seamless integration with web, data, and security components.

-Data persistence is handled by PostgreSQL, an open-source relational database known for its reliability, extensibility, and compatibility with spatial and time-series data, both of which are central to our application.
+Data persistence is handled by PostgreSQL, an open-source relational database.

 To enable model inference within the backend, we integrated the #abbr.a[DJL] @DJLDeepJava.
 DJL provides a high-level Java API for loading and running deep learning models, allowing seamless integration of our trained PyTorch models into the Spring Boot service.
 It also supports GPU acceleration via CUDA, significantly reducing inference latency on compatible hardware.